-- In the Master bus to compress the whole output (Although a AudioEffectLimiter is probably better)
+In the Master bus to compress the whole output (although an AudioEffectLimiter is probably better).

-- Sidechained.
-Sidechained, which can reduce the sound level sidechained with another audio bus for threshold detection..
-This technique is very common in video game mixing to download the level of Music/SFX while voices are being heard.
+Sidechained.
+This can reduce the sound level sidechained with another audio bus for threshold detection.
+This technique is common in video game mixing to the level of music and SFX while voices are being heard.

-Compressor’s reaction time when the signal exceeds the threshold.
+Compressor's reaction time when the signal exceeds the threshold, in microseconds.
 Value can range from 20 to 2000.
-Default value:

 Gain applied to the output signal.

 Amount of compression applied to the audio once it passes the threshold level.
-The higher the ratio the more the loud parts of the audio will be compressed.
+The higher the ratio, the more the loud parts of the audio will be compressed.
 Value can range from 1 to 48.
-Default value:

-Compressor’s delay time to stop reducing the signal after the signal level falls below the threshold.
+Compressor's delay time to stop reducing the signal after the signal level falls below the threshold, in milliseconds.
 Value can range from 20 to 2000.
-Default value:

 Reduce the sound level using another audio bus for threshold detection.